 If you love your festive gatherings to make a statement, then Meenakshi Banerjee’s Basanti VII is perfect for you.
 It displays her provocative and intense signature style with inspirations from traditional folk art and its spiritual motifs.
 The added mix of vibrant modern elements gives the painting an unforgettable feel.
 Marrying the simplicity of folk art with the multiple layering and intricate details of modern styles, this artwork is guaranteed to get people who see it to look again and then get you to talk about it.

 Bold colours, geometric forms, shapes and designs – Enchanted is an artwork in Ella Prakash’s signature bold, abstract style.
 If your choice of Diwali sweets tends to be chocolate truffles rather than mithai and you love the glow of tea lights compared to that of diyas, you will love this artwork.
 Paradoxical elements of light and dark and a play of mass, volume and texture urge the viewer to see beyond the obvious.

-Does your Diwali veer towards cozy get togethers with friends rather than firecrackers and crazy indulgences?
+Does your Diwali veer towards cozy get-togethers with friends rather than firecrackers and crazy indulgences?
 Then Anuradha Thakur‘s Festive Rhythm VI is brilliant for you.
 The black on white canvas with vivid, festive colours brings alive the Bhagoria festivities of the Bhill and Bhilal tribes native to Jhabua in Rajasthan.
 The exuberance, joy and the strong relationship that these people have with nature comes alive in the painting.
-The simplicity and the joy in the lives of the tribes has never been more evident.
+The simplicity and joy in the lives of the tribes has never been more evident.
 A match for your kind of Diwali!